 Walking is the best way to see Barcelona and joining a local Free Walking Tour will help you understand a lot better what you are seeing.
-Runner Bean Tours offers, not one but 2 different Free Tours every day, rain or shine.
-Both tours start at Plaça Reial at 11am and 4.30pm (in summer) and 11am (in winter) and last for approximately 2.5 hours.
+Runner Bean Tours offers, not one, but two different Free Tours every day, rain or shine.
+Both tours start at Plaça Reial at 11 am and 4.30 pm (in summer) and 11 am (in winter) and last for approximately 2.5 hours.
 Numbers are limited so reservations are recommended although not strictly necessary.
 If you haven’t booked, arrive 20 minutes early to secure a space on the tour of your choice.

 This is a great way to introduce yourself to the world of Antoni Gaudí and discover 4 of his masterpieces.
 A voyage into the peak of the Catalan Art Nouveau movement of the past century and its most famous architect where the guide will shine a new light into Gaudí’s life and his buildings.

 Nowadays, there are many companies offering these donation-based tours in Barcelona but Runner Bean Tours are the pioneers in the city.
 Ann-Marie, myself and a handful of local guides have been offering these walks since 2010 and we love every minute of it.
 We are a local family-owned company with tours only in Barcelona.
 We believe this is the way to go as it creates that personal touch that makes the experience unforgettable.
 But don’t take our word for it.
 Thousands of happy travellers think so too and you can check all the online reviews!

 OUR LOCAL TIP: Try to join the tours at the beginning of your visit.
 Firstly, it will help you understand Barcelona a lot better and this will be quite helpful for the rest of your stay.
 And secondly, the guides can give you plenty of recommendations on attractions to visit, places to eat, etc that you can use during your stay.